galxhad/AERSP-424/ReadMe.md

      ```bash
      git clone https://github.com/galxhad/AERSP-424.git
      ```
+2. **Going to the Branch repository**:
+   - Once the homework repository is cloned run the following command to go to the branch repository:
+     ```bash
+     cd AERSP-424
+     git checkout feature/homework02
+     ```
+2. **Cloning MatPlot++**:
+   - Once you are in the branch homework repository, you will need to clone MatPlot++ to run the build.sh, run the following command to colne MatPlot++ in the branch repository:
+     ```bash
+     git submodule update --init --recursive
+     ```

-2. **Build the project**:
+3. **Build the project**:
-   - Navigate to the directory where the repository is cloned.
-   - Run the following command to build the project:
+   - Omce the MatPlot++ is cloned, run the following command to build the project:
      ```bash
      bash build.sh
      ```